Fowokzz/docker_/README.md

 4. In this current repository, run docker-compose up -d to build images and create the containers.

-To confirm that the endpoints were working fine , run docker exec -it php-container-id sh (replace "php-container-id" with the name of your php container id) and typed in the following commands in the container
+To confirm that the endpoints were working fine , run docker exec -it php-container-id sh (replace "php-container-id" with the name of your php container id) and typed in the following commands in the container:

-php artisan key:generate
+* php artisan key:generate

-php artisan migrate
+* php artisan migrate

-php artisan config:cache
+* php artisan config:cache

-php artisan migrate:fresh
+* php artisan migrate:fresh

 Deploy the container on a digital ocean droplet and assigned IP Address: 178.62.34.46